Is an Altitude Adjustment Required?

 Our commitment to maintaining or enhancing the value of our members’ retirement savings means we are constantly monitoring and managing the investments we make on your behalf.

 While we can not guarantee that any investment will not decrease in value over time, the aim is to ensure that over the long term members funds will exceed inflation.
 We use investment strategies (including strategies to guard against excessive risk) and a range of professional investment managers that can deliver long term investment returns that are better than relevant benchmarks.

-Our fund managers are employed to return our capital investment and are measured against a benchmark that we expect them to meet or exceed by a certain percentage.
+Our fund managers are employed to return our capital investment and achieve specified objectives.
+They are measured against a benchmark that we expect them to meet or exceed by a certain percentage.
 Each manager is employed separately to ensure that your fund is fully diversified.
 Your AvSuper Trustees are also advised by a professional asset consultant.

 The Trustee reviews the investments constantly to ensure that the objectives and strategies are being followed and meets once a quarter to determine any changes required.

 Primarily, AvSuper favours an active management approach, which uses information and expertise to pursue a better outcome for members over the longer term compared to a more conservative passive approach.

 Diversification (maintaining a broad range of investments within each option) is another broad strategy applied by the Trustee to minimise risk while aiming for the best returns.
 For example, AvSuper uses dozens of investment managers and this diversification (through the different strategies employed by each manager) helps to reduce periods of underperformance.
 While one manager may be underperforming, another has different investments which may increase and offset the losses.
 This is also true for diversification across asset sectors.